vmware-tanzu/community-edition/addons/maintainer-docs/content/creation/upstream-content.md

 ## Sample vendir File

-This is an exmaple `vendir.yaml` file with a `githubRelease` as the source of the upstream content.
+This is an example `vendir.yaml` file with a `githubRelease` as the source of the upstream content.
 The vendir source repository provides an extensive set of [examples](https://github.com/vmware-tanzu/carvel-vendir/tree/develop/examples).

 ```yaml
 apiVersion: vendir.k14s.io/v1alpha1